gravitational/teleport/docs/2.5/user-manual.md

   `~/.tsh`

 !!! tip "Tip":
-    To avoid typing `tsh ssh user@host` when loggin inton servers, you can create a symlink `ssh -> tsh` and execute the symlink.
+    To avoid typing `tsh ssh user@host` when logging into servers, you can create a symlink `ssh -> tsh` and execute the symlink.
 It will behave exactly like a standard `ssh` command, i.e. `ssh login@host`.
 This is helpful with other tools that expect `ssh` to just work.